-Cheltenham Festival William Hill betting offer: bet £10 and get £60 in free bets + £5 for Day 1's races
+Cheltenham Festival William Hill betting offer: bet £10 and get £60 in free bets + £5 for day 1's races

 Day one Cheltenham schedule

 The Cheltenham Festival is the most highly anticipated meeting of the year for jumps fans, with the crowd producing an almighty roar ahead of the first race on Tuesday, March 12.
-The highlight of day one, the Champion Hurdle, was won last year by the mighty Constitution Hill, who looks to retain his crown.
+The highlight of day one, the Champion Hurdle, will be without last year's winner Constitution Hill, and the talented State Man looks set to take advantage.

 Tuesday, March 12